 \subsection{Segregation at different scales}

 How much segregation is captured at different spatial and demographic scales?
-We plot $I(\tilde{X},\tilde{S})$ as a fraction of the total information $I(\textnormal{fine}, \textnormal{OA})$ in Fig.~\ref{fig:multiscale_decomposition}.
+We plot $I(\tilde{X},\tilde{S})$ as a fraction of the total segregation $I(\textnormal{fine}, \textnormal{OA})$ in Fig.~\ref{fig:multiscale_decomposition}.
 The trends of information gained by fine-graining spatially are similar for both demographic scales.
 More than half the segregation is explained by inter-district differences, suggesting that demography varies widely across districts.
 Going from MSOAs to LSOAs provides the least additional information -- the LSOAs within an MSOA generally have similar demographic compositions.
 The sharp increase to the OA scale indicates that LSOAs tend to be internally segregated.

-While the impact of demographic fine-graining varies by region (Fig.~\ref{fig:hist_b2f_ratio}), its overall effect is similar at the coarser spatial scales -- around 65\% of the segregation is between broad ethnic groups.
+While the impact of demographic scale varies by region (Fig.~\ref{fig:hist_b2f_ratio}), its total effect is similar at the coarser spatial scales -- around 65\% of the segregation is between broad ethnic groups.
 At the OA scale, this goes down to 58\%, suggesting that finer ethnic differences are more important.

 In the following sections, we investigate what the spatial and demographic decompositions reveal about segregation at the district scale.
-We pick districts for this study since they are large enough to be interpretable but still capture more than 50\% of the information.
-Our methodology works across spatial scales.
+We pick districts for this study since they are large enough to be interpretable but still capture a majority of the segregation.
+The framework applies identically at other scales.